Skip to main content

 Planning to add solar charging to your boat?
 The <a href="/solar/solar-panel-output-calculator">solar panel output calculator</a> estimates how much a panel on your bow recovers during the day.

 Marine battery runtime is more variable than any other application because water conditions change constantly.
 Size your battery for the worst day you expect on the water, not the average day.
 Coming back to the dock with 30% battery left is a good trip — coming back under tow because the trolling motor died is not.
+If you also use your boat's battery bank for overnight cabin loads at the dock, the RV battery runtime calculator covers similar appliance-level power budgeting.

 Last updated: